How many crewmen and pilots are there for each ship?

 How do the pilots learn to fly blimps?

 Goodyear trains its own pilots.
 All Goodyear LTA pilots are also certified as instructors, and they share teaching duties when a new student is assigned to one of the operations.
-Goodyear only takes applications from fixed-wing pilots who already have commercial instrument, and multi-engine ratings.
+Goodyear only takes applications from fixed-wing or rotor craft pilots who already have commercial instrument, and multi-engine ratings.
 A college education is also a big bonus for an applicant.

 What happens if the ship shuts off power to both engines?